maxstrauch/fontresize/README.md

 * CMD + 0 (Mac), CTRL + 0 (Windows) to increase the font size
 * CMT + - (Mac), CTRL + 0 (Windows) to decrease the font size

+This plugin was tested on:
+* Eclipse Juno (4.2.2) / Mac OS X 10.8.2
+* Eclipse Juno (4.2.2) / Windows 7 Professional x32

 # License

 See LICENSE.txt in the repo.